firebolt-db/godocs/docs/Guides/operate-engines/working-with-engines-using-ddl.md

 The previous example updates the engine so that it uses three nodes.

-## Auto-scaling
+## Concurrency auto-scaling

-You can use the `CLUSTERS` attribute to enable auto-scaling by setting the `MIN_CLUSTERS` and `MAX_CLUSTERS` parameters.
-This allows the engine to adjust the number of clusters based on workload, between the defined minimum and maximum.
-Firebolt scales the clusters based on engine CPU usage, time in the queue, and other factors that vary with demand.
+You can use the `MIN_CLUSTERS` and `MAX_CLUSTERS` parameters to enable auto-scaling and allow the engine to adjust the number of clusters based on workload.
+Firebolt scales the clusters between the defined minimum and maximum based on engine CPU usage, time in the queue, and other factors that vary with demand.
 Auto-scaling helps your engine adapt to fluctuating workloads, improving performance, minimizing delays during high demand, avoiding bottlenecks, ensuring consistent query response times, and optimizing resource utilization for a more cost-effective solution.

 To use auto-scale, do the following:
 1. Select a database and create an engine with `MIN_CLUSTERS` set to a value and `MAX_CLUSTERS` set to a value higher than `MIN_CLUSTERS` as shown in the following code example: